Observability-Aware Control for Quadrotor Formation Flight with Range-only Measurement: Introduction

 \section{Introduction}

-Cooperative localization (CL) or cooperative location system (CLS) allows multiple agents to work together to determine their positions more accurately than they could individually.
-It is one promising approach to support autonomous multi-quadrotor systems performing formation flight for applications such as search and rescue, surveillance, and environmental monitoring.
-CL uses inter-drone sensors such as ultra-wideband (UWB) range systems~\cite{guler2020peer} to share information, improving the precision of positioning over short distances between drones in tight formations, or serves as a low-cost alternative to Global Navigation Satellite Systems (GNSS) when it becomes unreliable in dynamic and complex environments.
-However, a specific challenge arises in the range-only CLS of the leader-follower configuration: the follower drone(s) cannot determine its spatial position relative to the leader from a one-dimensional range measurement.
-Therefore, cooperative motion strategies must be carefully redesigned to ensure that the follower drone can determine its full state from range observations, preventing unbounded growth of localization uncertainty as depicted in Fig.~\ref{fig:problemFormulation}.
+A cooperative location system (CLS) allows multiple drones to work together to determine their positions more accurately than they could individually.
+It can complement cooperative guidance systems or controllers in applications such as path-following~\cite{xargay2013time}, conflict-free formation flight~\cite{yang2019distributed}, and GNSS-denied navigation as a source of position feedback.
+A CLS measures inter-drone range or bearings~\cite{ding2023cooperative} and shares data between drones, improving the precision of positioning over short distances between drones in tight formations, or serving as a low-cost alternative to Global Navigation Satellite Systems (GNSS) when it becomes unreliable in dynamic and complex environments.
+However, a specific challenge arises in the range-only CLS of the leader-follower configuration: the follower drone(s) cannot determine their spatial position relative to the leader from a one-dimensional range measurement.
+Therefore, cooperative motion strategies must be carefully redesigned to ensure that the follower drone can determine its full state from range observations, preventing unbounded growth of localization uncertainty.